 IA will work with and support all U-M campuses and Michigan Medicine throughout the implementation.
 Here are some initial opportunities and resources:

 - Guidance on Safe Computing.
-Detailed guidance, documentation, and tools to support compliance with the policy and standards are being developed and published to the Safe Computing website under Protect Your Unit’s IT.
-Additional content will be added during the implementation period.
+Detailed guidance, documentation, and tools to support compliance with and implementation of the policy and standards is published on the Safe Computing website in Protect Your Unit’s IT.

 - Standards Working Sessions.
 IA held working sessions for unit IT staff and others during the first half of 2019.
 Materials from those sessions are available at SPG 601.27 Implementation Presentations.

 - Communities of Practice.
 IA has set up joinable MCommunity groups to service as communities of practice where you can access the collective wisdom and expertise of your U-M colleagues, including IA.
 See Communities of Practice for Information Security Standards.